-In some studies, we ask our participants to take a longer walk in a certain environment und examine how they feel and how well they can concentrate before and after the walk.
-We often apply methods to assess brain functioning and brain structure as well.
+In several studies, we examine how the presentation of environmental stimuli – such as sounds, images, videos or smells or a combination of all – impact cognition or well-being (look at Methods for further information).
+We also conduct studies in which we ask our participants to take a longer walk in a certain environment and examine brain activity, as well as how they feel and how well they can concentrate before and after the walk.

 Interiors and architecture

 In this line of research, we are particularly interested in the effects of different architectural elements on people’s experience and behavior.
-For example, we examine the influence of angular and curved shapes, ceiling heights, or room sizes in their effects on emotions and cognition as well as underlying brain functioning.
+For example, we examine the influence of angular and curved shapes, ceiling heights, or room sizes on emotions and cognition as well as underlying brain functioning.

-In several larger cohort studies, we examine the link between habitat – assessed via georeferencing methods – and brain structure and functioning.
-Examples are the Berlin Aging Study II (BASE-II), the Hamburg City Health Study (HCHS), and the German National Cohort (NAKO).
+The goal here is to use large cohort studies to examine the link between habitat – assessed via georeferencing methods – and brain structure and functioning.
+Cohorts that we are already actively using are the Berlin Aging Study II (BASE-II) and IMAGEN.
+We plan to continue soon with the Hamburg City Health Study (HCHS), the German National Cohort (NAKO) and UKBiobank.

 - Kühn, S., Düzel, S., Eibich, P., Krekel, C., Wüstemann, H., Kolbe, J., Mårtensson, J., Goebel, J., Gallinat, J., Wagner, G. G., & Lindenberger, U. (2017).
 In search of features that constitute an "enriched environment" in humans: Associations between geographical properties and brain structure.
 Scientific Reports, 7, Article 11920. https://doi.org/10.1038/s41598-017-12046-7